hhu-bsinfo/ibdxnet/README.md

 ```

 # Benchmark notes
-When running benchmarks with Ibdxnet, ensure you compile with the log trace level removed (IBNET_LOG_TRACE_STRIP) and
+When running benchmarks with Ibdxnet, ensure you compile with statistics removed (IBNET_DISABLE_STATISTICS) to get
-statistics disabled (IBNET_DISABLE_STATISTICS).
-Both are heavily used for debugging and profiling.
-Disable both to get
-the best performance possible.
+optimal performance.